1917–18 Northern Rugby Football Union Wartime Emergency League season: Season summary

 The war was starting its fourth year and the Rugby League again continued with the Wartime Emergency League set up.
 This arrangement, as in other sports, meant that the sport could continue, which in turn would boost the public’s moral.
 The fixtures were usually quite local, thus cutting down on travelling time and costs, whilst not wasting precious war resources.

+Due to the increasing difficulty of raising a full team of 13 players, the Northern Union gave approval for clubs to field 11 or 12 players in their fixtures, on the condition that both clubs agreed to it.